nudge/HackYourFuture-JS1/Week2/README.md

 ## Conditionals

-Computers are still very fast calculators.
-As such, we must instruct the computer what to do in every case or else unexpected errors may happen.
-We use conditional statements.
+Computers are still quite 'dumb', as such we must instruct the computer what to do in every case or else unexpected errors may happen.
+To do this, we use conditional statements.

 - `if` & `switch`
 - Tenary operator